PaulMest/react-native-pdf/README.md

 A react native PDF view component (cross-platform support)

+### New features by Andrey Prihodko

+* onZoomEnd and onScroll events those return PDF image width, height, delta X and delta Y

 ### Feature

 * read a PDF from url/local file/asset and can cache it.